 Why Pursue Your Graduate Degree in Chemistry at the University of Vermont?

-Size: The Department of Chemistry has sufficient numbers of faculty in all areas with group sizes appropriate for students to receive individual attention from their advisors.
+Size: The Department of Chemistry graduate program is of medium size where students receive personal, individual attention from their advisors.
 The camaraderie among faculty, staff and students is outstanding.
-People genuinely want you to succeed at UVM and will help in every way possible to make that happen.
-Faculty members are quick to assist each other and to help out any student who has a question or problem.
-The departmental staff is excellent from the main office, to instrumentation support, to glass blowing and the machine shop.
+We genuinely want you to succeed at UVM and will help in every way possible to make that happen.
+The departmental has state-of-the art resources from instrumentation to glass blowing.

 Quality of life: Finally, search the web to find kudos after kudos about Burlington, Vermont.
-Graduate school is a work hard environment, but you should be able to play hard as well.
-Burlington is a vibrant young person's city with numerous events and activities downtown and in the environs.
-Burlington is a great place for young people to meet.
-Vermont offers the best of outdoor activities summer and winter.
-In the summer, the hiking, backpacking, on and off the road cycling, sailing, kayaking and canoeing are outstanding.
+Graduate school is a work-hard environment, but you should be able to play hard as well.
+Burlington is a vibrant young person's city with numerous events and activities in the environs.
+Burlington is a great place for people to meet, and Vermont offers the best of outdoor activities summer and winter.
+In the summer, the hiking, backpacking, on and off-road cycling, sailing, kayaking and canoing are outstanding.
 The winter is even better with your choice of downhill skiing or touring the countryside on cross-country skis or snowshoes.
 Don't ski?
 It's not hard to learn when you are living in Burlington.
-Join the Chair of Chemistry for a mid-winter break at a local ski resort where chemistry is discussed from the top to the bottom of the mountain.